Avataw/avataw.github.io/src/pages/posts/slacking.md

 - Commit messages are mostly just "wip" or "fixed it"
 - Your code is full of "TODO: cleanup this mess someday"

-There is a case to be made for pragmatism (amounting technical debt to generate business value faster) and [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) but personally I feel like we developers should strive to be always diligent and reduce this part of slacking to a minimum.
+There is a case to be made for pragmatism (accruing technical debt to generate business value faster) and [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) but personally I feel like we developers should strive to be always diligent and reduce this part of slacking to a minimum.

 ### The negative impact on your team